a-h/templ/docs/docs/04-core-concepts/03-testing.md

 For example, if a component is reused across pages, then it makes sense to test that in detail in its own test.
 In the pages or higher-order components that use it, there’s no point testing it again at that level, so we only check that it was rendered to the output by looking for its data-testid attribute, unless we also need to check what we're passing to it.

+### Testing the HTTP handler

 Finally, we want to test the posts HTTP handler.
 This requires a different approach.

-We can use the `httptest` package to create a test server, and then use the `net/http` package to make a request to the server and check the response.
+We can use the `httptest` package to create a test server, and use the `net/http` package to make a request to the server and check the response.

-The tests configure the `GetPosts` function on the `PostsHandler` with a mock that returns a “database error,” while the other returns a list of two posts.
+The tests configure the `GetPosts` function on the `PostsHandler` with a mock that returns a "database error", while the other returns a list of two posts.
 Here's what the `PostsHandler` looks like:

 ```go
 type PostsHandler struct {